The Essence of Wisdom of the Upanishads

 Yet these three factors are same in a unique way.
 The how of it is explained in the following sections.

-Iswara, Brahma and the perishable world are well explained, as Aksharatheetha, Akshara and Kshara respectively in the Bhagavad Gita and Upanishads.
-It is said that Akshara or the Cosmic Body has been "manifest" from the One God, and so Akshara exists in the One God and is part and parcel of it.
+Iswara, Aksharabrahma and the perishable world are well explained in the Bhagavad Gita and Upanishads.
+It is said that Akshara or the Cosmic Body has been "manifest" from the One God, and so Akshara exists in the One God and is part and parcel of it; even indistinct from each other.
 Everything in the perishable material world exists in Akshara and is part and parcel of it.
-This shows how all the three factors are actually the same, and at the same time explains why these factors are supposed to be distinct from each other.
-The verses imply that the whole universe is alive, because the One God pervades everything.
+This shows how all the three factors are actually the same, and at the same time explains why these factors have distinct facets from each other.
+The verses imply that the whole universe is alive and One, because the One God pervades everything.

 The word Brahma means 'to grow' or 'to expand' or 'to swell'.
 It indicates the present state of the True-Stuff of the universe.
 This expansion is the character or guna of the Brahma.
 But Iswara is above all gunas.
 Brahmanda (=Brahma-egg) is considered to be the pre expansion state of Brahma at the beginning of creation of the universe.